DmitrySigalov/aws-ssm-cli/README.md

 - [okta-aws-cli](https://github.com/nizanrosh/okta-aws-cli)
 - ...

+Command line:
 ```cmd
 aws-ssm-cli
 ```
-FYI - The CLI can be executed using the commands `oacli` or `okta-aws-cli`.
+FYI - The CLI can be executed using the commands `ascli` or `aws-ssm--cli`.

 ## :clipboard: Profile configurations